 - Pay more than the minimum.
 If you pay the minimum you will not get ahead and your mortgage costs will increase when rates go up.
 Getting mortgage free in 10 or 15 years is easy if you are disciplined about it.
 Set goals and do something about it.

 - Avoid consumer finance.
 Once you have a mortgage it gets harder to repay other debts.
 Although a hire purchase might be interest free (and you might absolutely needed it for your kitchen) at some point it needs to be repaid and will then impact on how easy it is to live with your mortgage.
+You can calculate how much you can borrow for a home loan and what your repayments would be using our mortgage calculators.

 Bonus tip: A home-and-income property can be a good way of leveraging yourself into a better suburb.
 It can lift your borrowing power by $150,000 to $200,000.
 It feels great to earn an income from your house!